-- 4.2.1 Studies will be undertaken to monitor trends in nutritional status and physical activity patterns, with the objective to reduce the incidence of obesity and its related complications. - 4.2.2 Demonstration projects will be developed to strengthen diabetes care within the primary health care system. - 4.2.3 An interdisciplinary and intersectoral task force for prevention and control of diabetes will be convened under the coordination of the Ministry of Health with the active participation of the Diabetic Association of Pakistan, Karachi. - 4.2.4 Information on prevention and control of diabetes and case management and principles of diabetes education will be included in the training curriculum for health care providers (i.e doctors, nurses and technicians). - 4.2.5 The education material will be updated in simple and easy to understand national and regional languages and will specifically address the following issues :
+- 4.2.1 A review from the year 2007 indicates that informing people information about the importance of following a healthy lifestyle can prevent more than 50% of cases of impaired glucose tolerance or diabetes - 4.2.2 Studies will be undertaken to monitor trends in nutritional status and physical activity patterns, with the objective to reduce the incidence of obesity and its related complications. - 4.2.3 Demonstration projects will be developed to strengthen diabetes care within the primary health care system. - 4.2.4 An interdisciplinary and intersectoral task force for prevention and control of diabetes will be convened under the coordination of the Ministry of Health with the active participation of the Diabetic Association of Pakistan, Karachi. - 4.2.5 Information on prevention and control of diabetes and case management and principles of diabetes education will be included in the training curriculum for health care providers ( i.e doctors, nurses and technicians ).

+4.2.6 The education material will be updated in simple and easy to understand national and regional languages and will specifically address the following issues.

-Lifestyle modification, (diet, physical activity, and smoking cessation), oral hypoglycaemic agents, insulin, home blood glucose monitoring, and HbA1c.
+Lifestyle modification, ( diet, physical activity, and smoking cessation ), oral hypoglycaemic agents, insulin, home blood glucose monitoring, and HbA1c.

-As emphasised by the EM Regional Director "diabetes education should not be seen in isolation but as an integral component of clinical care and the basis for self - management".
+As emphasised by the EM Regional Director "diabetes education should not be seen in isolation but as an integral component of clinical care and the basis for self -management".

-4.2.6 Type 2 diabetes has emerged as a common Paediatric disease in the past decade.
+4.2.7 Type 2 diabetes has emerged as a common Paediatric disease in the past decade.
 In Asian countries, life styles of children and adolescents, as well as those of adults, have changed rapidly, resulting in less physical activity and more fat intake.
 Consequently, obesity, which is a major risk factor for type 2 diabetes has steeply increased in children and adolescent.